In this video, we'll look at a few ways that you can see or visualize arrays in a formula.

 I'll undo that change now.

-Another way to see array values is to use the F9 key.
+Another way to see arrays is to use the F9 key.

 If I carefully select just the range B5:B14, and then press F9, we see the original values.